awsdocs/amazon-rds-user-guide/doc_source/Using_the_Query_API.md

 # Using the Query API<a name="Using_the_Query_API"></a>

-The following sections discuss the parameters and request authentication used with the Query API\.
+The following sections briefly discuss the parameters and request authentication used with the Query API\.

+For general information about how the Query API works, see [Query Requests](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Query-Requests.html) in the *Amazon EC2 API Reference\.*

 ## Query Parameters<a name="query-parameters"></a>